dsquintana/metameta/README.md

 ### Create a Firepower plot

-Sometimes it’s useful to calculate the statistical power for a body of meta-analyses, which might be reported in the same article or accross articles.
+Sometimes it’s useful to calculate the statistical power for a body of meta-analyses, which might be reported in the same article or across articles.
 Illustrating the power of individual studies from multiple meta-analyses can be difficult to interpret if there are many studies.
-An alternative is to illustrate the power per meta-analysis by calculating the mean power accross studies.
+An alternative is to illustrate the power per meta-analysis by calculating the mean power across studies.
 We can illustrate this with a “Firepower” plot.
-This plot visualises the median power assuming the observed effect size in the meta-analysis is the true effect size as well as assuming a range of true effect sizes ranging from 0.1 to 1 (in increments of 0.1).
+This plot visualizes the median power assuming the observed effect size in the meta-analysis is the true effect size as well as assuming a range of true effect sizes ranging from 0.1 to 1 (in increments of 0.1).